-1. If a municipality or special fire control district has a pension plan for firefighters only, the provisions of paragraph (a) shall apply.
+1. If a municipality or special fire control district has a pension plan for firefighters only, the provisions of paragraph (a) apply.

-2. If a municipality has a pension plan for firefighters and police officers, the provisions of paragraph (a) shall apply, except that one member of the board shall be a firefighter as defined in s.
-175.032 and one member of the board shall be a police officer as defined in s.
+2. If a municipality has a pension plan for firefighters and police officers, the provisions of paragraph (a) apply, except that one member of the board must be a firefighter and one member of the board must be a police officer as defined in s.
 185.02, respectively elected by a majority of the active firefighters or police officers who are members of the plan.

-3. Any board of trustees operating a local law plan on July 1, 1999, which is combined with a plan for general employees shall hold an election of the firefighters, or firefighters and police officers, if included, to determine whether a plan is to be established for firefighters only, or for firefighters and police officers where included.
+3. A board of trustees operating a local law plan on July 1, 1999, which is combined with a plan for general employees shall hold an election of the firefighters, or firefighters and police officers, if included, to determine whether a plan is to be established for firefighters only, or for firefighters and police officers where included.
 Based on the election results, a new board shall be established as provided in subparagraph 1. or subparagraph 2., as appropriate.
 The municipality or fire control district shall enact an ordinance or resolution to implement the new board by October 1, 1999.
-The newly established board shall take whatever action is necessary to determine the amount of assets which is attributable to firefighters, or firefighters and police officers where included.
-Such assets shall include all employer, employee, and state contributions made by or on behalf of firefighters, or firefighters and police officers where included, and any investment income derived from such contributions.
+The newly established board shall take whatever action is necessary to determine the amount of assets attributable to firefighters, or firefighters and police officers where included.
+Such assets include all employer, employee, and state contributions made by or on behalf of firefighters, or firefighters and police officers where included, and any investment income derived from such contributions.
 All such moneys shall be transferred into the newly established retirement plan, as directed by the board.

-With respect to any board of trustees operating a local law plan on June 30, 1986, nothing in this paragraph shall permit the reduction of the membership percentage of firefighters, or of firefighters and police officers where a joint or mixed fund exists.
+With respect to a board of trustees operating a local law plan on June 30, 1986, this paragraph does not permit the reduction of the membership percentage of firefighters, or of firefighters and police officers where a joint or mixed fund exists.
+However, for the sole purpose of changing municipal representation, a municipality may by ordinance change the municipal representation on the board of trustees operating a local law plan by ordinance, only if such change does not reduce the membership percentage of firefighters, or firefighters and police officers, or the membership percentage of the municipal representation.